dz902/flink-cdc-multi/README.md

     - (planned) Auto table name mapping when a DDL is met
   - Auto data partitioning based on message time
     - (planned) Data partitioning based on event time
+  - Snapshot only mode
+  - Snapshot conditions
+    - (in-dev) Snapshot only a subset of data for data refilling
+  - Snapshot + CDC mode
-  - Snapshot + CDC, or CDC only, i.e. starting from any given binlog offset
+  - CDC only mode, i.e. starting from any given binlog offset
-    - (planned) Snapshot only mode
   - Debug mode, using `--debug` to show verbose message during testing (turn off in production as this creates multiple logs for every binlog)
   - (planned) Job stats table for monitoring
   - (planned) Reading credentials from AWS Secrets Manager, AWS Parameters Store or other configuration managers for better security